mofiebiger/DublinBus/README.md

     - ensure all code goes through the code review process before commiting to master.
 * Testing
     - where possible write tests before writing code.
+* Git commit messages
+    - use descriptive commit messages (not like I did by typing "updated readme" ever time I edit this)

 If there are and errors/issues just add/edit the above list.